 Battle of Messines - Aerial Reconnaissance Photos by 6 Squadron Royal Air Force

-This menu item and lower pages show the contents of an aerial dossier produced by 6 Squadron as part of its operations during WW1 over the Western Front that shows the effect of the allied bombardment before and after the Battle of Messines in June 1917 when the allies exploded 19 mines beneath the German lines on the ridge around Messines.
-In total there are 86 photographs, each one with a date and time stamp as well as mapping coordinates.
+This menu item and the following 43 pages show the contents of an aerial dossier produced by 6 Squadron as part of its operations during WW1 over the Western Front.
+The photographic images (two to a page) show the effect of the allied bombardment before and after the Battle of Messines in June 1917 when the allies exploded 19 mines beneath the German lines on the ridge around Messines.
+Each of the 86 photographs is marked with a date and time stamp as well as mapping coordinates.

 In late 2016, David Weekes kindly sent me part of his WW1 photographic collection from the UK so that I could use the photographs in my own personal research as well as help others gain knowledge regarding aerial warfare and photography on the western front during WW1.
 He also expressed the desire that the documents eventually be donated to the British National Archives.
 To date I have been unsuccessful in my attempts to have the 6 Squadron "The Battle of Messines" aerial photograph dossier, printed by the No 2 Advanced Section A P & S S - Army Printing and Stationery Services - included in the AIR 1 collection alongside other 6 Squadron documentation that has survived the test of time, the sole reason given to me being the fact that the document has never been processed by the Air Historical Branch.
 Rather than deny others access to these important historical photographs that provide a direct comparison of the landscape of the region around Messines before and after the British attack on the German positions on the morning of 7th June 1917,